-A motor vehicle shall be insured on a stated amount basis when it can be clearly established that its value will produce an inadequate premium charge using normal rating procedures.
-In such case, the vehicle shall be rated as follows:
+A motor vehicle may be insured on a stated amount basis when it can be clearly established that its value will produce an inadequate premium charge using normal rating procedures.
+In such case, the vehicle may be rated as follows:

 - 1. An appraisal shall be made at the time of application to establish the current market value of the vehicle.
-The insurer shall verify the accuracy of the appraisal. - 2.
-Using the appraised value and the vehicle's model year, refer to Rule 22 to determine the symbol group.
+The insurer shall verify the accuracy of the appraisal. - Using the appraised value and the vehicle's model year, refer to Rule 22 to determine the symbol group.
 Obtain the stated amount rate from the Stated Amount Rate Page in this manual.
 Apply the rate obtained from this Stated Amount Rate Page to each \$100 of the appraised valuation.
 For Symbol 17 and above use the Symbol 17 rate.

-Endorsement MPY-0027-S titled Stated Amount Coverage must be issued with the policy.
-This rating procedure is not available for antique automobiles which qualify under the Antique Motor Car Rule.
+Endorsement MPY-0027-S titled Stated Amount Coverage must be issued with the policy